Bulgaria Freelance Taxes: Detailed Breakdown

 • For profit received Jul-Sep, tax must be paid until Oct 31;

-• For profit received Oct-Dec, tax must be paid until Apr 30 of the next year (but if you pay it until Mar 31, you'll use 5% discount on the taxes)
+• For profit received Oct-Dec, tax must be paid until Apr 30 of the next year (but if you pay it until Mar 31, you'll use 5% discount on the taxes for the whole year)

 Paperwork required